xma711/notebook/iot/low_power_WAN/lora/README.md

 ---------------------

 LoRa alliance is to standardize the MAC features for LoRa.
-the analogy is to going from having a BPSK radio chip to having a WiFi network.
+The analogy is to going from having a BPSK radio chip to having a WiFi network.

-the output is LoRaWAN.
+The output is LoRaWAN.

 LoRaWAN